alecrios/css-style-guide/README.md

 ### Logical property ordering

-Arranging properties in the following general order helps the reader understand the styling more quickly.
+Grouping properties together by similarity helps the reader understand the styling more quickly.
+As a loose guideline, prefer to order properties as follows:

 1. **Layout:** `position`, `display`, `width`, `margin`, `padding`, etc.
 2. **Style:** `font`, `line-height`, `color`, `background`, etc.